 The tonsils are two small rounded masses of tissue that can be seen in the back of the throat.
 They are made of tissue similar to the lymph glands and are part of the immune system.

-The tonsils are thought to help protect the body from infection during the first year of life.
-They do not appear to be essential for immune function in later life.
+The tonsils are thought to help protect the body from infection during the first year of life but are not essential for immune function in later life.
 There is no evidence that tonsillectomy reduces a person’s immunity.

-Tonsillitis is contagious if the cause is bacterial and may be contagious if the cause is viral, depending on whether a person has been previously exposed to that particular virus.
-Tonsillitis caused by streptococcus pyogenes is highly contagious and tonsillitis caused by the Epstein-Barr virus is contagious the first time a person has it.
+Tonsillitis is contagious if the cause is bacterial, and may be contagious if the cause is viral and a person hasn't previously been exposed to that particular virus.
 In both cases, steps to prevent its spread should be taken.

 Signs and symptoms

 A sore throat is often the first sign of a cold and may get better after a day or two; other cold symptoms such as a runny nose and congestion may follow the sore throat.
 The primary symptom of tonsillitis is a moderate to severe sore throat lasting longer than 2 days and involves inflammation of the tonsils.
 Other symptoms of tonsillitis may include:

 - Swollen and tender glands (lymph nodes) on the sides of the neck

 - Enlarged and reddened tonsils with spots of white/yellow pus

 - Mouth breathing, noisy breathing, and/or snoring (due to enlarged tonsils blocking the airways).

 Symptoms of tonsillitis usually resolve after three to four days but may last up to two weeks, even with treatment.